Different Types of Veneers

 Composite resin has become a staple of restorative and cosmetic dental procedures over the last few decades because of its extreme versatility, strength, and aesthetic appeal.
 Composite resin is the same material that we use to perform tooth-colored fillings.
 We can use composite resin to fill cracks and chips or even to craft full veneers.
 Composite resin offers a low-cost, quick solution to your cosmetic dental needs.
 Composite resing veneers may not last as long as other forms of veneers, and they will sometimes become damaged more easily than some of their porcelain counterparts.
 In most cases, we will suggest composite resin veneers when the alterations that need to be made are minimal.

 CEREC®, which stands for Chairside Economical Restoration of Esthetic Ceramics, allows us to craft custom veneers for you right away, the same day as your appointment.
 We use a special mill, which uses high-pressure jets of water to cut custom ceramic veneers out of blocks of raw, ceramic material.
-Ceramics are very popular in restorative and cosmetic dentistry due to their unique strength and long life.
+Ceramics are very popular in restorative and cosmetic dentistry due to the longevity of dental veneers and their unique strength.

 Call us today at (972) 503-7200 to schedule an appointment, or to setup a no-obligation consultation.